software-students-spring2024/4-containerized-app-exercise-namelesssss/README.md

 ### API Key
 - Go to your OpenAI account and navigate to "[View API Keys](https://platform.openai.com/account/api-keys)"
 - Select "Create new secret key"
 - Copy the key and insert it into your file `Dockerfile-web-app` (replace `OPENAI API KEY HERE` with your API Key).
-Alternatively, use `sk-OguQSxoYtHJA6u9NN` `gpAT3BlbkFJxkh9CC8LQEbqpeBbWbAA` if you do not have one (merge the two segments together, its one key).
+Alternatively, use [this](https://docs.google.com/document/d/1EczE__RJvVKTikYvHHtuQ-0u92QCvKg3TYBN5e4fWgk/edit?usp=sharing) key if you do not have one.
 ```
 ENV OPENAI_API_KEY= OPENAI API KEY HERE
 ```